February 15, 2018

 Walking Back to Woodward North

 During the last school year, Woodward North raised $8,065 for our sister school Terranova by trekking (virtually of course) 8,065 miles to Terranova's location in Zambia.
-Now it is time for us to walk back to Woodward North.
+Now we are walking back to Woodward North.
 We began our return walk in August and will continue our fundraising initiative until the end of the school year.
-So far, we have walked 1281 miles and raised $1281.00.
-Hooray for our students.
-Let's keep up the pace.
+So far, we have walked 2366 miles and raised $2366.
+We are in the middle of a virtual ocean now treading water.
+Help, we are getting tired and have only 14 more weeks to get home!

 Carpool in the morning and afternoon requires the attention and patience of all involved.
 Please help us as we unload and load your children each day by refraining from the use of your cell phone.
 The safety of your children is always of the greatest importance to us, and we need your undivided attention during the morning and afternoon.
 Please stay in your car during morning drop-off if at all possible.
 If it is necessary for you to leave your car and enter one of the buildings, we ask that you park in a designated parking spot in order to allow all other traffic to flow smoothly through the carpool lanes.